 What has the Commission done?

-The study was launched in January 2012 and will come to a conclusion early 2013.
-The results will be published in the Spring 2013.
+- The study was launched in January 2012 and came to a conclusion early 2013.

-Member States and the Commission met three times during the year in order to reach agreement on an opinion containing the list of cross border services to be rolled out by 2015.
-This will be pursued through the first half of 2013.
+- Member States and the Commission met three times during that year in order to reach agreement on an opinion containing the list of cross border services to be rolled out by 2015.

 - At the 4th meeting of the eGovernment Expert Group, 22 February 2013, Member States and the EC pointed out the parallel developments and progress on cross border public service activities in the new Large Scale Pilot eSENS, and the CEF.
 In their meeting the eGovernment Expert Group agreed to endorse a number of focus areas and key enablers for digital cross border public services.
 The Focus areas proposed by the MSs are presently covered by eSENS that also include the key enablers proposed by the MSs.